Nigerian Suya Recipe

 Assorted meat

-Instead of just one kind of meat, why not use assorted meat for Nigerian Suya?
-My go-to meat options include beef, abodi, and tripe because of how well their flavors and textures pair well together.
+Instead of just one kind of meat, the Nigerian Suya uses different kinds of meat.
+My go-to meat options include beef, abodi, and tripe because of how well their flavors and texture pair well together.

-Beef has a naturally meaty, savory, and rich flavor with a tender texture once cooked.
-Meanwhile, the abodi is used in Nigerian recipes for soups and stews.
-On the other hand, tripe has a chewy and liver-like quality for a lovely meal.
+Beef has a naturally meaty and savory flavor but it will taste so much better with the spice mix.
+Abodi is used in Nigerian recipes for soups and stews.
+On the other hand, tripe has a chewy quality for a lovely meal.

-I love using assorted meat for Assorted Meat Stew, Egusi Soup, and Beef Liquid Stock.
-How do you usually use meat?
+I love using assorted meat for Meat Stew, Egusi Soup, and Beef Liquid Stock.
+How do you usually enjoy meat?

 Suya spice

-Why is suya spice one of the best spices in Africa?
 It’s a yummy, savory, smoky, spicy, nutty, umami, peppery, and exciting flavor that can change the quality of meat dishes.
+The suya spice is the key to giving the meat such a distinct flavor.

 Seasoning

 Just when you think it can’t get better, add salt and garlic powder for better flavor and aroma.
-These complement the natural taste of suya spice for an enriched taste!
+These intensify the natural taste of suya spice for an enriched taste!

 From the ingredients alone, you can already tell that you are in for a treat.
 Instead of barbecue night, you will love Nigerian Suya night